bluescarni/mppp/doc/sphinx/tutorial.rst

 In the code above, we are creating a multiprecision integer ``n`` from the C++ ``int`` literal ``42``.
 We are then converting ``n`` back to ``int``, and checking that the converted value is the original one.
 As a general rule, mp++ will strive to preserve the exact input value during construction and conversion.
 If this is not possible, what happens next depends on the types and values involved.
-For instance, like in C++, initialising an :cpp:class:`~mppp::integer` with a floating-point value results in truncation:
+For instance, initialising an :cpp:class:`~mppp::integer` with a floating-point value results in truncation:

 .. code-block:: c++